Dean and Cary C. Boshamer Distinguished Professor

 Louis Round Wilson Distinguished Professor

-Academic librarianship, management of information agencies, human resources management, popular materials, organizational design and leadership
+Expertise and interests: Academic librarianship, management of information agencies, human resources management, popular materials, organizational design and leadership, international librarianship

-Storytelling and folklore, children's and young adults' literature and public library services, children and technology, bibliotherapy
+Expertise and interests: Storytelling and folklore, children's and young adults' literature and public library services, immersion and engagement in information environment, bibliotherapy

 Helen R. Tibbo

 Alumni Distinguished Professor

 Manning Hall, Room 211